The simplest way to find out how you won over or lost a customer is to ask them.

 - A third-party has no emotional investment in your products or selling tactics and they’ll be able to provide unbiased feedback.

 - Lost prospects and new customers will be more comfortable sharing their unfiltered opinions with a third-party.

 - The interviewer will be a well-trained professional.
 They’ll ask the right questions, retain the right information, and deliver the results to your company in an easily digestible format.

-If you don’t have the resources to hire an outside vendor, you can of course conduct the interviews in-house.
-If you decide to go this route, be sure to choose interviewers who were not immediately involved with the sales opportunity in question.
+If you don’t have the resources to hire an outside vendor, you can, of course, conduct the interviews in-house.
+If you do decide to go this route, be sure to choose interviewers who were not immediately involved with the sales opportunity in question.

 - What product or features were you initially interested in?
 Was it a good fit from the start?